Chinese room: History

-Gottfried Leibniz made a similar argument in 1714 against mechanism (the idea that everything that makes up a human being could, in principle, be explained in mechanical terms.
-In other words, that a person, including their mind, is merely a very complex machine).
+Gottfried Wilhelm Leibniz made a similar argument in 1713 against mechanism, the idea that everything that makes up a human being could, in principle, be explained in mechanical terms—in other words, that a person, including their mind, is merely a very complex machine.
 Leibniz used the thought experiment of expanding the brain until it was the size of a mill.
-Leibniz found it difficult to imagine that a "mind" capable of "perception" could be constructed using only mechanical processes.
-(Note: Note that Leibniz' was objecting to a "mechanical" theory of the mind (the philosophical position known as mechanism).
-Searle is objecting to an "information processing" view of the mind (the philosophical position known as "computationalism").
-Searle accepts mechanism and rejects computationalism.)
+He found it difficult to imagine that a "mind" capable of "perception" could be constructed using only mechanical processes.
+(Note: While Leibniz objects to a "mechanical" theory of the mind (mechanism), Searle objects to an "information processing" theory of the mind (computationalism).
+Searle accepts mechanism.)

-Peter Winch made the same point in his book The Idea of a Social Science and its Relation to Philosophy (1958), where he provides an argument to show that "a man who understands Chinese is not a man who has a firm grasp of the statistical probabilities for the occurrence of the various words in the Chinese language" (p.
+British philosopher Peter Winch made the same point in his 1958 book The Idea of a Social Science and its Relation to Philosophy, in which he argues that "a man who understands Chinese is not a man who has a firm grasp of the statistical probabilities for the occurrence of the various words in the Chinese language" (p.
 108).

-Soviet cyberneticist Anatoly Dneprov made an essentially identical argument in 1961, in the form of the short story "The Game".
-In it, a stadium of people act as switches and memory cells implementing a program to translate a sentence of Portuguese, a language that none of them know.
+Soviet cyberneticist Anatoly Dneprov made an essentially identical argument in 1961, in the form of his short story "The Game".
+In it, a stadium of people act as switches and memory cells implementing a program to translate a sentence from Portuguese, a language none of them know.
 The game was organized by a "Professor Zarubin" to answer the question "Can mathematical machines think?"
-Speaking through Zarubin, Dneprov writes "the only way to prove that machines can think is to turn yourself into a machine and examine your thinking process" and he concludes, as Searle does, "We've proven that even the most perfect simulation of machine thinking is not the thinking process itself."
+Speaking through Zarubin, Dneprov writes that "the only way to prove that machines can think is to turn yourself into a machine and examine your thinking process", and he concludes, as Searle does, that "even the most perfect simulation of machine thinking is not the thinking process itself."

-In 1974, Lawrence H. Davis imagined duplicating the brain using telephone lines and offices staffed by people, and in 1978 Ned Block envisioned the entire population of China involved in such a brain simulation.
-This thought experiment is called the China brain, also the "Chinese Nation" or the "Chinese Gym".
+In 1974, Lawrence H. Davis imagined duplicating the brain using telephone lines and offices staffed by people, and in 1978, Ned Block envisioned the entire population of China involved in such a brain simulation.
+This is known as the China brain thought experiment.